RWTH-EBC/AixWeather/Joss_Paper/paper.md

 # Structure of AixWeather

-Figure \autoref{fig:AixWeatherStructure} shows the current structure of AixWeather.
+\autoref{fig:AixWeatherStructure} shows the current data flow and structure of AixWeather.
-Starting from the import layer, the data is transformed into a core format, and from there into the desired export format.
+Starting from the import layer, the imported data is transformed into a core format, and from there into the desired export format.
 The core format is a defined format that allows for easy conversion to different export formats.
 The pass-through handling avoids avoidable interpolation-related smoothing, through storing the original unsmoothed time series and, if the shift sequence